espezua/phase-0/week-3/chrome-devtools/positioning-reflection.md

 *to shift a relatively-positioned element you set the top or bottom and right or left properties
 ```

 Before starting this challenge I was unsure about how to use positioning and the differences between them, so it's hard to say what was the easiest or hardest.
-I'm still trying to figure the differences when actually using it in CSS and I know that by using DevTools to experiment it will help me to gain a better understanding.
+I'm still trying to understand the differences when applying it in CSS and I know that by using DevTools to experiment it will help me to discern the differences.

 ###What are the differences between margin, border, and padding?